dinane/self/README.md

 I love to sing.
 Sometimes I sing at my desk.
 I try not to do that too much.

-I have a young daughter who is obsessed with superheroes (especially Batman), dolls (especially Barbies), playing pretend (especially Star Trek) and cats (especially our own).
+I have a young daughter who is obsessed with superheroes (especially Batman), dolls (especially Barbies), playing pretend (especially Star Trek), and cats (especially our own).

 I am obsessed with superheroes (especially Daredevil), music (especially Ben Folds), and baking (especially cakes).